-Many people might assume that due to Boston’s stay-at-home order to prevent the spread of coronavirus, Boston car accidents would have declined.
+Many people might assume that due to Boston’s stay-at-home order to prevent the spread of coronavirus, local car accidents would have declined.
 Unfortunately, more people died in car accidents on Massachusetts roads in April than during the same period last year.
-Despite seeing 50% less traffic than April 2019, more people died from car accidents.
 Authorities have cited speed as a factor in increased car accidents.

 In April 2020, 28 people died in car accidents, compared with 27 deaths in motor vehicle crashes in April 2019 when traffic was not reduced due to stay-at-home orders.
 In many of the car accidents, drivers were cited as using excessive speed and distracted driving.
 Of the 28 people who died in car accidents, 18 people died while operating a motor vehicle.
 Four of the people who died were passengers and two were motorcyclists.